daneb/tredo-app/README.md

  => "{\"status\":\"error\",\"message\":\"An error has occurred\"}"
 ```

+4. The Gem uses Rails credentials to be fed the Trello Token and API Key

 ### Caveats

 1. Not YET a rails 🛤 expert - so I fall flat in terms of the DSL nuances and uses-cases.
 I did however make best effort to follow the [Rails Style Guide](https://rails.rubystyle.guide/) and best practices in areas I touched.
 2. [ ] In terms of seams I used [component-based rails](https://cbra.info).
 This concept is 4 years old and not perfect.
 Modular Rails appears to me a hard problem to solve as I scoured the internet.
 I stumbled onto Engems but even then (still 2 years back) and complexity in the generators.
 This ALL makes sense given the design intent - "majestic monolith".
 [Hanami](https://guides.hanamirb.org/v1.3/architecture/overview/), origionally known as Lotus.RB, lends itself to a clean architecture.
 3. I'm largely a back-end engineer 🤓.
 4. Caching is being used but for action retrieval per list.
+This has an expiry of 10 minutes but based on any form of webhook (good or bad) this cache will be invalidated.

 ### What would I have done differently?